leegeunhyeok/react-native-esbuild/docs/docs/welcome/getting-started.md

 <div style={{ textAlign: 'center' }}>
   <img alt="npm" src="https://img.shields.io/npm/v/@react-native-esbuild/core?color=000000&style=flat-square"/>
   <br/>
-React Native Esbuild is the Esbuild based bundler for React Native.<br/>
+  An extremely fast bundler + React Native<br/>
 Developed by <a href="https://github.com/leegeunhyeok">Geunhyeok LEE (@leegeunhyeok)</a>
 </div>

 ## Highlights

 - ⚡️ Blazing Fast Build
-- 🌳 Support Tree Shaking
+- 🌳 Supports Tree Shaking
 - 💾 In-memory & Local File System Caching
 - 🎨 Flexible & Extensible
-- 🔥 Support Hermes Runtime
+- 🔥 Supports Hermes Runtime
-- 🔄 Support Live Reload
+- 🔄 Supports Live Reload
-- 🐛 Support Debugging(Flipper, Chrome Debugger)
+- 🐛 Supports Debugging(Flipper, Chrome Debugger)
+- 🌍 Supports All Platforms(Android, iOS, Web)
 - ✨ New Architecture Ready

+## Motivation

+> A Modern Bundler for React Native that supports all platforms.

+React Native is a great application development framework based on the JavaScript ecosystem(including React community).

+The JavaScript ecosystem is strong enough on its own, but React Native is mostly focused on developing native(Android, iOS) applications.

+That's why I've developed a modern bundler that supports all platforms to take full advantage of React Native's strengths.

+It aims to build for all platforms with just one bundler without complicated setup and provide a good DX(Development Experience).

 ## Architecture